-the data processor must assist the data controller in providing subject access and allowing data subjects to exercise their rights under the DPL; the data processor must assist the data controller in meeting its DPL obligations in relation to the security of processing, the notification of personal data breaches and data protection impact assessments; the data processor must delete or return all personal data to the controller as requested at the end of the contract; and the data processor must submit to audits and inspections, provide the controller with whatever information it needs to ensure that they are both meeting their legal obligations, and tell the controller immediately if it is asked to do something infringing the DPL.
-As a matter of good practice, our contracts: state that nothing within the contract relieves the data processor of its own direct responsibilities and liabilities under the DPL; and reflect any indemnity that has been agreed.
+$\hfill\Box$ the data processor must delete or return all personal data to the controller as requested at the end of the contract; and ☐ the data processor must submit to audits and inspections, provide the controller with whatever information it needs to ensure that they are both meeting their legal obligations, and tell the controller immediately if it is asked to do something infringing the DPA.
+As a matter of good practice, our contracts: ☐ state that nothing within the contract relieves the data processor of its own direct responsibilities and liabilities under the DPA; and $\square$ reflect any indemnity that has been agreed.
 Checklist In addition to the obligations set out in the checklist above, a data processor should practice the following best practices.
-The data processor must: $\Box$ co-operate with the Ombudsman in accordance with Part 6 of the DPL; ensure the security of its processing in accordance the seventh data protection principle ; and □ notify any personal data breaches to the controller in accordance with section 16 of the DPL.
-A data processor should also be aware that: it may be subject to investigative and corrective powers of the Office of the Ombudsman under Part 6 of the DPL; □ if it fails to meet its obligations, the data controller may be subject to an administrative fine under section 55 of the DPL.
+The data processor must: $\square$ co-operate with the Ombudsman in accordance with Part 6 of the DPA; $\hfill\Box$ ensure the security of its processing in accordance the seventh data protection principle; and $\Box$ notify any personal data breaches to the controller in accordance with section 16 of the DPA.
+A data processor should also be aware that: ☐ it may be subject to investigative and corrective powers of the Office of the Ombudsman under Part 6 of the DPA; $\Box$ if it fails to meet its obligations, the data controller may be subject to an administrative fine under section 55 of the DPA.

-- When is a contract needed? - Why are contracts between data controllers and data processors important?

-- What needs to be included in the contract?

-- o Can standard contracts clauses be used?

-- What responsibilities and liabilities do data processors have in their own right?
+- o When is a contract needed? - o Why are contracts between data controllers and data processors important? - o What needs to be included in the contract? - o Can standard contracts clauses be used? - o What responsibilities and liabilities do data processors have in their own right?